Concept Transfer Learning for Adaptive Language Understanding

 \section{Related Work}

-\textbf{Slot Filling in LU} A grammar induction method was presented by \newcite{Zettlemoyer2007Online}, learning a probabilistic combinatory categorial grammar (PCCG) from logical-form annotations.
-As a rule-based method, the PCCG's work \cite{Zettlemoyer2007Online} is close to a hierarchical concepts structure in grammar generation and combination.
-But this rule-based method does not have high generalization capability for atomic concept sharing, and depends on a well-defined lexicon set initially.
+\textbf{Slot Filling in LU} \citet{Zettlemoyer2007Online} proposed a grammar induction method by learning a Probabilistic Combinatory Categorial Grammar (PCCG) from logical-form annotations.
+As a grammar-based method, PCCG is close to a hierarchical concepts structure in grammar generation and combination.
+But this grammar-based method does not possess high generalization capability for atomic concept sharing, and heavily depends on a well-defined lexicon set.

-Recent research about statistical slot filling in LU has been focused on RNN (recurrent neural network) and its extensions.
-At first, \newcite{yao2013recurrent} used RNN outperforming CRF (conditional random field) on the ATIS dataset. \newcite{mesnil2013investigation} tried bidirectional and hybrid RNN to investigate using RNN for slot filling. \newcite{yao2014spoken} introduced LSTM (long-short memory networks) and deep LSTM architecture for this task and obtained a marginal improvement over RNN. \newcite{vu2016bi} proposed to use the ranking loss to train a bidirectional RNN. \newcite{peng2015recurrent} proposed RNN-EM which used an external memory architecture to improve the memory capability of RNN.
-Inspired by the encoder-decoder nerual network \cite{bahdanau2014neural}, \newcite{kurata-EtAl:2016:EMNLP2016} proposed an encoder-labeler model for slot filling, and \newcite{liu2016attention, zhu2016encoder} adapted the attention model to the slot filling task.
-However, these work only predicted a joint semantic slot (one-hot vector), not a structure of atomic concepts.
+Recent research on statistical slot filling in LU has been focused on the Recurrent Neural Network (RNN) and its extensions.
+At first, RNN outperformed CRF (Conditional Random Field) on the ATIS dataset \cite{yao2013recurrent, mesnil2013investigation}.
+Long-short term memory network (LSTM) was introduced to obtain a marginal improvement over RNN \cite{yao2014spoken}.
+After that, many RNN variations were proposed: encoder-labeler model \cite{kurata-EtAl:2016:EMNLP2016}, attention model \cite{liu2016attention, zhu2016encoder} etc. However, these work only predicted the plain semantic slot, not the structure of atomic concepts.